CtrlK

 Progressive Disclosure

-Content is well-organized with clear sections (The Rule, Red Flags, Skill Priority, Skill Types), but everything is inline in one file.
-For a meta-skill about skill usage, this is acceptable, though the Red Flags table could potentially be a separate reference.
+Content is reasonably organized with clear sections (The Rule, Red Flags, Skill Priority, Skill Types), but everything is inline in one file.
+For a meta-skill this may be appropriate, but the red flags table could potentially be a separate reference.

 2 / 3